lrdshiva/MNIST_using_perceptron/README.md

 # MNIST_using_perceptron
-Using perceptron  in sklearn I have predicted MNIST
+Using perceptron  in sklearn I have predicted digits using MNIST datasets.

 Requirments:
 1. python 3.6
 2. sklearn